Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: Klein-Gordon oscillator in the Bonnor-Melvin- universe

-where $\epsilon$, $l=0,\pm 1, \pm 2, \cdots$ and $p_z$ are respectively the quantum numbers associated with energy, angular momentum around $\varphi$ and momentum in the $z$ direction.
-Substituting (\ref{eq:6}) into (\ref{eq:5}) we obtain the radial equation for the Klein -Gordon oscillator in the space-time in question
+where $\varepsilon$, $\ell=0,\pm 1, \pm 2, \cdots$ and $p_z$, which is an arbitrary constant, are respectively the quantum numbers associated with energy, angular momentum around $\varphi$ and momentum in the $z$ direction.
+Replacing the metric coefficients and using eq. (\ref{fact}) we get the radial equation